Global high-mix volume high-speed PCBA manufacturer

 Step 2: Pass the PCB over a wave of molten solder

-Step 3: Solder wets and from an electrical connection
+Step 3: Solder wires and form an electrical connection

 Step 4: Use air/water to cool the PCB.